ray-project/ray/doc/source/data/key-concepts.rst

 Key Concepts
 ============

-To work with Ray Data, you need to understand how Datasets and Dataset Pipelines work.
+To work with Ray Datasets, you need to understand how Datasets and Dataset Pipelines work.
-You might also be interested to learn about the execution model of Ray Data operations
+You might also be interested to learn about the execution model of Ray Datasets operations

 .. _dataset_concept: